 Day 3: Wednesday

 7:45 – 10:00 – American Red Cross Child safety workshop.
 This is a great workshop for you have taken.
 It is mandatory for you to do but it is interesting in itself.
-It’s all about child safety and what you are able to do in different situations such as burns, drowning, CPR etc.
+It’s all about child safety and what you are able to do in different situations such as burns, drowning, CPR, etc.

 10:00 – 12:00 – More talking about children and different ways in which you are allowed to reprimand them as well as how to talk to your host family.
 Good communication is key.

 You will then leave to go to your family.
 Some families pick you up at the hotel, some family’s need you to fly to their state.
 Whatever it is, this is the time that you get to do it.
-There are shuttles organised for the different ways as well as people that are there to help you through everything so you don’t have to feel scared.
+There are shuttles organized for the different ways as well as people that are there to help you through everything so you don’t have to feel scared.

 Let me know if you have been to orientation or are going and what are your thoughts on it.